 Mike Harrison, Inbound Marketing Director at Essential, feels that AI’s priorities will be to create content that appeals to Google, not to consumers,

-Using AI for basic copy such as instructions and documentation may be possible, but its lack of understanding and human touch will be the main barrier to its widespread adoption for more nuanced marketing.
+Using AI for basic copy such as instructions and documentation may be possible.
+However, its lack of understanding and human touch will be the main barrier to its widespread adoption for more nuanced marketing.

 Is there a role for AI in SEO?

-There are some positive signs that AI could be a useful tool for SEO.
+There are some positive signs that it could be a useful tool for SEO.
 It could easily be programmed to suggest keywords and spot link opportunities.

 Chatbots